bassosimone/mkpm-ng/README.md

 ```
 ./script/mkpm scaffolding
 ```

+After this command, merge manually possible changes occurred in scaffolding files that you may have modified first you first downloaded scaffolding.

 To auto-generate a `include.am` file telling automake how to install your headers and compile your tests and examples, run: